In Depth Baby Product Reviews Led by a Pediatrician

 Brakes

-Once again, the Baby Trend options failed to impress with their double-action brakes, which require setting and releasing two pedals.
-We worry parents will forget or grow complacent over time and only press one pedal.
-This would result in the brakes being improperly set and could result in injury or death.
-The best brakes in the lineup are those on the UPPAbaby Vista v2, with the Baby Jogger City Mini GT2 following close behind.
+The Baby Trend Expedition Jogger and the Graco Modes failed to impress with their double-action brakes, which require setting and releasing two pedals.
+We worry that parents will forget or grow complacent over time and end up pressing only one pedal.
+This would result in the brake being improperly set and could result in injury or death.
+The best brakes in the lineup are those on the UPPAbaby Vista v3, UPPAbaby Cruz v3, and the Guava Roam and their press-to-engage/disengage pedal(s) with color-changing indicator.
+The UPPAbaby Ridge v2 follows close behind.

 Overall Ease of Use